 Now feeling well-fed, Olga is curled up on her bed with an ear to ear grin.

-"It's almost over.
+OLGA It's almost over.
 I bet I'll be with my boy by the end of the month.
-It's almost over."
+It's almost over.

 She grins the grin of a child...or an insane woman.

-3 pm sunset
+EXT.
+LENINGRAD STREET - LATER

 The afternoon sun is starting to set.
-Dmitri and Marina get up from a bench where they have been resting and continue to plod along.
-"How much farther?" she asks.
-"We're almost there Marina.
+Dmitri and Marina get up from a bench where they have been resting and continue.

+How much farther?

+DMITRI We're almost there Marina.
 We can do it.
-A mile maybe."
-"A mile!"
+A mile maybe.

+A mile!

 After a few more steps, she stops to lean against the stone bridge that spans the canal they are crossing.
 She is breathing hard from only the few steps she's taken.

-"Dima, I just can't go on any more."
+MARINA (CONT'D) Dima, I just can't go on any more.

 He stops too.
 He bends over to massage his feet through his boots.
 He slides down to the ground and sits on the cold stone bridge.
 He huffs and puffs.

 He looks over into a courtyard of an apartment building.

-"Wait here."
+Wait here.

+EXT.
+LENINGRAD STREET - LATER

 Marina holds tight as Dmitri pulls her on a small child's sled down the middle of the carless street.
 Now that he's pulling the additional weight of Marina every step he takes is now doubly painful, doubly slow, but he doesn't stop.
 Pain and exhaustion is deeply etched on his face, but he doesn't stop.

 From a building corridor somewhere we can hear the radio.
 Vladimir reads poetry slowly and finally is too exhausted to continue.
 The beat of the metronome fills the air once again.